Download OpenAPI specification:Download

 }

-WebhookLet's say you also want to be notified when a background report has been created.
-To do so, you can register for the report.created
+first_namemiddle_nameno_middle_namelast_nameemailphonessndate_of_birthgenderdriver_license_numberdriver_license_stateprevious_driver_license_numberprevious_driver_license_stateexternal_idreport.created WebhookLet's say you also want to be notified each time a report is created.
+To do so, you can register for the report.created event type.

 -H 'Authorization: Account [YOUR_API_KEY]' \